Watermark-based Attribution of AI-Generated Content: Problem Formulation

 \section{Problem Formulation}

-\myparatight{Problem setup} Suppose a GenAI model is deployed as a GenAI cloud service.
-A registered user sends a \emph{prompt} (i.e., a text) to the GenAI service, which returns an AI-generated content to the user.
-The content can be image, text, or audio. \emph{Detection} of AI-generated content aims to decide whether a given content was generated by the GenAI service or not; while \emph{attribution} further traces back the user of the GenAI service who generated a content detected as AI-generated.
+Suppose a GenAI model is deployed as a GenAI cloud service.
+A registered user sends a \emph{prompt} (i.e., a text) to the GenAI service, which returns an AI-generated content to the user. \emph{Detection} of AI-generated content aims to decide whether the given content was generated by the GenAI service or not; while \emph{attribution} further traces back the user of the GenAI service who generated the content detected as AI-generated.
 Such attribution can aid the GenAI service provider or law enforcement in forensic investigations of cyber-crimes, e.g., disinformation or propaganda campaigns, that involve AI-generated content.
 We formally define the detection and attribution problems as follows:

-\begin{definition}[Detection of AI-generated content] Given a content and a GenAI service, detection aims to infer whether the content was generated by the GenAI service or not. \end{definition}
+\begin{definition}[Detection of AI-generated content] Given the content and a GenAI service, detection aims to infer whether the content was generated by the GenAI service or not. \end{definition}

-\begin{definition}[Attribution of AI-generated content] Given a content, a GenAI service, and $s$ users $U=\{U_1, U_2, \cdots, U_s\}$ of the GenAI service, attribution aims to further infer which user used the GenAI service to generate the content after it is detected as AI-generated. \end{definition}
+\begin{definition}[Attribution of AI-generated content] Given the content, a GenAI service, and $s$ users $U=\{U_1, U_2, \cdots, U_s\}$ of the GenAI service, attribution aims to further infer which user used the GenAI service to generate the content after it is detected as AI-generated. \end{definition}

 We note that the set of $s$ users $U$ in attribution could include all registered users of the GenAI service, in which $s$ may be very large.
 Alternatively, this set may consist of a smaller number of registered users if the GenAI service provider has some prior knowledge on its registered users.
 For instance, the GenAI service provider may exclude the registered users, who are verified offline as trusted, from the set $U$ to reduce its size.
-Moreover, malicious users may be identified by conventional network security solutions, such as IP addresses and behavior patterns~\cite{stringhini2015evilcohort,yuan2019detecting,xu2021deep}.
+Moreover, malicious users may be identified by conventional network security solutions, such as IP addresses and behavior patterns~\citep{stringhini2015evilcohort,yuan2019detecting,xu2021deep}.
 How to construct the set of users $U$ in attribution is out of the scope of this work.
-Given any set $U$, our method aims to infer which user in $U$ may have generated a given content.
-We also note that another relevant attribution problem is to trace back the GenAI service that generated a given content.
-Our method can also be used for such GenAI-service attribution, which we discuss in Section~\ref{sec:discussion}.
+Given any set $U$, our method aims to infer which user in $U$ may have generated the given content.
+We also note that another relevant attribution problem is to trace back the GenAI service that generated the given content.
+Our method can also be used for such GenAI-service attribution, which we discuss in Appendix~\ref{sec:GenAIService}.